minibolt-guide/minibolt/.github/pull_request_template.md

 #### What

-What is the reason of this change?
+What is the reason for this change?

 #### Why